 - labels Labels to add to the run.
 Expecting a dictionary with the labels names as keys.
-Default: None.

-- outputs Logging configurations for the function's returned values.
-Expecting a list of tuples and None values:

-- str A string in the format of '{key}:{artifact\type}'.
+Default: None. - outputs Logging configurations for the function's returned values.
+Expecting a list of tuples and None values: - str A string in the format of '{key}:{artifact\type}'.
 If a string was given without ':' it will indicate the key and the artifact type will be according to the returned value type.

-- tuple A tuple of:

-- \ [0]: str The key (name) of the artifact to use for the logged output.

-- \ [1]: Union[ArtifactType, str] = "result" An ArtifactType enum or an equivalent string, that indicates how to log the returned value.
-The artifact types can be one of:

-- · DATASET = "dataset"

-- · DIRECTORY = "directory"

-- $\cdot$ FILE = "file"

-- · OBJECT = "object"

-- $\cdot$ PLOT = "plot"

-- $\cdot$ RESULT = "result".

-- \ [2]: Optional[Dict[str, Any]] A keyword arguments dictionary with the properties to pass to the relevant logging function (one of context.log\artifact, context.log\result, context.log\dataset).

-- None Do not log the output.
+The artifact types can be one of: "dataset", "directory", "file", "object", "plot" and "result". - Dict[str, str] A dictionary of logging configuration. the key 'key' is mandatory for the logged artifact key. - None Do not log the output.